cataseven/Statistics-Graph-Chart-Card/README.md

 - **Only rows that actually plot an attribute change.** An entity graphed on its own state has no attribute name, so it is left exactly as it was — which means you can turn these on for a whole card without touching its ordinary series.
 - **An explicit `name:` always wins**, as everywhere else in the card.
 - The attribute label comes from **Home Assistant's own translated attribute name** when your HA version provides one, so a German dashboard reads *Zieltemperatur*.
-Otherwise the attribute key is humanised: `current_temperature` → `Current temperature`.
+Otherwise the attribute key is humanised: `current_temperature` → `Current Temperature`.
+The runtime attribute picker uses the same label, so the dropdown and the chart always name an attribute the same way *(v3.32)*.
+- With `ref_entity`, both halves of the combined name are qualified — `Current Temperature - Target Temperature` rather than one attribute minus a bare entity name.
+- Rows using `data_attribute` (an attribute *array* such as a forecast) are never renamed after `attribute:`, since that is not what they plot.
 - If you switch attributes with the runtime **attribute picker**, the label follows.
-- `use_only_attribute_name` takes precedence when both options are on.
+- The two options are **alternatives**, not a stack.
+In the visual editor, switching one on turns the other off; in YAML, `use_only_attribute_name` wins if you set both.
 - It cooperates with `include_area_names`: the "name already contains its area" rule is evaluated against the label you will actually see, so `Lounge Heating` keeps its area suppressed while `Current temperature` correctly gains `· Lounge`.

 ### Editor